GBakalkinOAI/DDLS2024/old/README.md

 - If time permits, check how these associations / confounding effects manifest themselves in LATE genes.
 - Quick&dirty start in Google Colab.
 - When the code stabilizes, create singularity container to share reproducible results with our collaborators and readers of the future papers.

+*To Follow Up*
+Daniel Borshagovski: I couldn't find the code to run the human geneformer.
+The mouse version is nicely published on github, with code to perform in silico perturbations, which I am interested in: https://github.com/machine-perception-robotics-group/Mouse-Geneformer/blob/master/in_silico_perturbation.ipynb
+DS: Human example here https://chanzuckerberg.github.io/cellxgene-census/notebooks/analysis_demo/comp_bio_geneformer_prediction.html  found by searching Geneformer on https://cellxgene.cziscience.com/census-models

+*To Follow Up*
+Matthias Zepper: Since all clinical studies for Medicinal Products need to be preregistered, there are international registries like those of the FDA (https://clinicaltrials.gov/).
+However, retrieving the information in a structured way is difficult, despite them using standardized ontology terms. (https://www.ebi.ac.uk/ols4/, https://www.ebi.ac.uk/spot/zooma/).
+With regard to mutations, predicting the effect is difficult as well.
+VEP (https://www.ensembl.org/info/docs/tools/vep/index.html) and Snpeff (http://pcingola.github.io/SnpEff/) come to my mind.
+For clinically validated and manually curated effects, check OMIM (https://www.omim.org/)